 From family tree templates to ebooks on genetic genealogy, military records and more, Family Tree Magazine and Family Tree University are happy to provide you with the resources and knowledge you need to dive into your family history.
 Download these free genealogy eBooks below to explore a specific subject and get your genealogy research started.
-Best of all: these genealogy resources don’t require a purchase – you can get them for free!
+Best of all: these genealogy resources don’t require a purchase.

 Free Download of Trace Your African-American Ancestry